 Raccoons can cause mischief in your garden, your yard, and your home.
 Some of the most commonly reported raccoon problems include:

-- Their destructive nesting & food seeking tendencies
+- Destructive nesting (insulation damage) & food seeking behavior

-- Physical damage to floors and walls due to feces and urine accumulation
+- Damage to walls and floors, due to dropping and urine accumulation

 - Diseases and sickness from coming into contact with the raccoon itself or raccoon waste

 How & Why to Get Rid of Raccoons

 Raccoons are wild animals and some people may find it hard to disturb them in their natural habitat.
 However, when raccoons approach or enter your home or are too close for comfort, please do not approach them.
 Healthy raccoons are not friendly, so if a raccoon seems interactive, it is likely rabid.
 Rabid raccoons are incredibly dangerous to engage with, so we highly recommend calling a professionally trained raccoon removal specialist.
 Wildlife X Team® can safely remove and relocate raccoons and repair raccoon damage.

 - The raccoon is a medium-sized bear-like mammal that was originally only found in North America.
 Due to the deliberate introduction of the raccoon into other countries, the common raccoon can also be found now in Europe and Japan.